Clinton Township School District

-The Clinton Township School District is a comprehensive community public school district that serves children in pre-kindergarten through eighth grade in Clinton Township, in Hunterdon County, New Jersey, United States.
+The Clinton Township School District is a comprehensive community public school district that serves children in pre-kindergarten through eighth grade in Clinton Township, in Hunterdon County, in the U.S. state of New Jersey.

-As of the 2020–21 school year, the district, comprised of four schools, had an enrollment of 1,214 students and 138.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.8:1.
+As of the 2021–22 school year, the district, comprised of three schools, had an enrollment of 1,199 students and 134.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.9:1.